shyamgj1900/tp/docs/UserGuide.md

 `logger.log` - User activity log of the most recent session.

-`moduleList.txt` - Module manager data of the user.
+`moduleList.txt` - Your module manager data.

-`planner.txt` - Planner data of the user.
+`planner.txt` - Your planner data.

-`timetable.txt` - Timetable data of the user.
+`timetable.txt` - Your timetable data.

-❗ Users are strongly advised not to modify these files as it can corrupt important user data and cause data loss.
+❗ You are strongly advised not to modify these files as it can corrupt important user data and cause data loss.

 ## Contact Us

-Our team welcomes users to contact us when faced with issues that this user guide fails to cover.
-We are also open to any suggestions that users may have to improve _Kolinux_. 😃
+Our team welcomes you to contact us when faced with issues that this user guide fails to cover.
+We are also open to any suggestions that you may have to improve _Kolinux_. 😃

-User may find our contact information [here](AboutUs.md).
+You may find our contact information [here](AboutUs.md).